Audition Songs for Young Frankenstein – By Character

-If you’re looking for audition songs for Young Frankenstein, it’s best to choose a comedic or character-driven song from musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Young Frankenstein, it’s fitting to choose a character-driven song from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Young Frankenstein is a 2000s musical set in the 1930s, the audition songs below are from a variety of time periods.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.